KRTNP/Linux-Observability-Toolkit/README.md

 # Linux Observability Toolkit

-CLI tool for grabbing incident data from Linux boxes into a single bundle.
+CLI tool for grabbing incident data from Linux boxes into a single bundle..

 ## Why I Built This